SimonTheSourcerer/CCSCANsatMissionPack/README.txt

 ﻿SCANsat Mission Pack for Contract Configurator Created by tattagreis

-!!!Due an unexpected behavior from SCANsat scan missions will only work for Kerbin until next CC update!!!

 Adds a scan mission for each scannable main planet and Kerbin's moons.
 Covered planets: Moho, Eve, Kerbin, Mun, Minmus, Duna, Dres, Eeloo